-De Koninck Triple d’Anvers is a worthy heir of this great tradition.
+De Koninck Tripel d’Anvers is a worthy heir of this great tradition.
 Full in the mouth, as a real tripel should be, but very drinkable and a great thirst-quencher, all the same.

-De Koninck Triple d’Anvers is a high fermentation beer.
+De Koninck Tripel d’Anvers is a high fermentation beer.
 The initial fermentation is held at temperatures between 25 and 27°C.

 The beer will then re-ferment in the bottle; just before bottling, sugar and yeast are added to speed up re-fermentation.

-De Koninck Triple d’Anvers is brewed with pale barley malt, caramelised malts and Saaz-Saaz hops.
+De Koninck Tripel d’Anvers is brewed with pale barley malt, caramelised malts and Saaz-Saaz hops.

 Colour & Transparency

-De Koninck Triple d’Anvers gives a golden blond colour in the glass.
+De Koninck Tripel d’Anvers gives a golden blond colour in the glass.
 The beer is clear and does not have yeast deposits.

 8 – 9 °C / 46 ° F – 48 °F

-De Koninck Triple d’Anvers is served in its own bulbous glass that depicts the Antwerp skyline.
+De Koninck Tripel d’Anvers is served in its own bulbous glass that depicts the Antwerp skyline.

 Character, Tastes & Aromas